Kenyan Supreme Court on Structural Interdicts and Application of UN Guidelines on Evictions

 SCORK decision

 In making its decision the Supreme Court stated that while the Court of Appeal indeed noted its use of interim reliefs in the Communications Commission of Kenya case, it simply disregarded it and shut the door on the use of structural interdicts.
-The court, while acknowledging that Rule 21 of the Civil Procedure Rules stipulates the functus officio doctrine, held that it was subject to Article 23 of the Constitution and could not be used to stifle the development of court sanctioned human rights enforcement mechanisms.
+The court, while acknowledging that Rule 21 of the Civil Procedure Rules stipulates the functus officiodoctrine, the rule was subject to Article 23 of the Constitution and could not be used to stifle the development of court sanctioned human rights enforcement mechanisms.

-On the applicability of international law under the 2010 Constitution, the court noted that Article 2(5) and 2(6) recognized both customary and treaty law as sources of law in Kenya and that the words “general rules of international law” under Article 2(5) referred to customary international law.
-However, the court indicated that the trial judge had wrongly elevated the UN Guidelines on evictions and General Comment No.7 to the status of Article 2(5), as the Guidelines did not qualify as general rules of international law.
+On applicability of international law under the 2010 Constitution, the court noted that Article 2(5) and 2(6) recognized both customary and treaty law as sources of law in Kenya and that the words “general rules of international law” under Article 2(5) refer to customary international law.
+However, the court indicated that the trial judge had wrongly elevated the UN Guidelines on evictions and General Comment No.7 to the status of Article 2(5) as the guidelines do not qualify as general rules of international law.
 These were “soft law” and could only be considered under Article 2(6) as they offered guidelines pursuant to Article 21 of the ICESCR.
-Nonetheless, the court could not comprehend why the Court of Appeal found the UN Guidelines on evictions to be inconsistent with the Constitution as they were an interpretive aid to the provisions of Article 43 which, just like the ICESCR, dealt with economic and social rights.
+Nonetheless, the court could not comprehend why the Court of Appeal found UN Guidelines on evictions to be inconsistent with the Constitution as they were an interpretive aid to the provisions of Article 43 which, just like the ICESCR, deals with economic and social rights.

-The court proceeded to state that the right to housing was the right of each Kenyan citizen, irrespective of whether one had title to land on which one resided.
-Every individual, therefore, including those in informal settlements, had an interest in public land.
+The court proceeded to state that the right to housing accrues by virtue of being a Kenyan citizen irrespective of whether one has title to land on which one resides.
+Every individual, therefore, including those in informal settlements, has an interest in public land.
 Consequently, the State was in violation of the right to housing when it forcefully evicted the residents of Mitumba village from their informal settlements.
 The Supreme Court remitted the matter to the High Court for delivery of proper compensation orders.

 This decision comes as a sigh of relief to many citizens living in informal settlements that have often suffered at the hand of the government, which frequently conducts evictions with impunity under the ostensible reason that such inhabitants are illegally occupying public land.